WatsonResearch/.github/profile/README.md

-# Lewis Watson Research Org
+# L Watson Research Org

-This github org is for hosting [my](https://watson.vc) research code and collaborating with other teams.
+This github org is for hosting [my](https://watson.vc) research code and collaboration.
 For the most part, repos will be private.